Skip to content

 update dbo.Customer set firstName = 'Jon M' where customerKey =11000

-Lets identify the those blocking processesย .
+Lets identify the those blocking processes .

-You can execute SP_who2 to get the blocked processes Details.
+You can execute SP_who2 to get the blocked processes details.

-As You can see blkby is – 53, it means processes Id -53 (That is first query where you have ran a update query under begin transaction but not committed ) is blocking the execution of processes Id – 54 ( that is second query ) .
+As, you can see blkby is – 53, it means processes Id -53 (That is first query where you have ran a update query under begin transaction but not committed ) is blocking the execution of processes Id – 54 ( that is second query ) .

 sp_who2